luma/ts-project-starter/README.md

 Rather than being a generator like `create-react-app` the idea is that you take this code and make it your own.
-This does make it a little more opinionated, but I've done my best to document those opinions as I go alone so you'll know when I'm dragging you along for the ride.
+This does make it a little more opinionated, but I've done my best to document those opinions as I go along so you'll know when I'm dragging you along for the ride.

 To make the starter your own you should: